apurvabhandari/Kubernetes/exam_prep/CKA.md

 ### 14. [kubectl cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)<br>

 ## Common Mistakes
+- Make sure that you have switched to correct context/cluster or not.
+That is mentioned on top of every question.
-- Wrong indentation in yaml file
+- Wrong indentation in yaml file.
-- Deployment in wrong namespace
+- Deployment in wrong namespace.
-- Checking pod in wrong namespace
+- Checking pod in wrong namespace.
-- Adding labels to deployment and pod
+- Adding labels to deployment and pod.
 - Recheck or verify the deployment or pod by 1/1 or 2/2 in Ready state.
 - If you are applying any yaml file then check if all mandatory fields are present or not.
 Eg DaemonSet or Network Policy.
 - Check deployment for DaemonSet, whether it is running on all nodes or not.